Aksjuwu/BCFD-L/README.md

 ```

-**3. Click on the "New Bot" button so you can find the Decorid website for creating the bot [link](https://discord.com/developers/home), Create the bot and make sure the last three buttons at the bottom are activated, then copy your bot's token.**
+**3. Click on the `New Bot` button so you can find the Decorid website for creating the bot [link](https://discord.com/developers/home), Create the bot and make sure the last three buttons at the bottom are activated, then copy your bot's token.**

 **4. Create the bot and give it a name and a program-specific image, then place the token.**